ellysh/video-game-bots/ClickerBots/protection.md

 ```
 Combination of the `SRandom` and the `Random` AutoIt functions is used here to calculate delay time.
 You can launch `TimeSpanProtection.au3` script and then `RandomDelayBot.au3` one.
 The protection system is not able to detect the bot in this case.

-The bot has another regularity, which allow us to detect the `RandomDelayBot.au3` script.
-This regularity comes from repeated key press sequence.
-The bot repeats pressing "a", "b" and "c" keys at a very regular manner, what is impossible for humans.
+The bot has another regularity, which allows us to detect the `RandomDelayBot.au3` script.
+This regularity comes from repeated keypress sequence.
+The bot repeats pressing "a", "b" and "c" keys in a very regular manner, what is impossible for humans.

 This is a code snippet of the [`ActionSequenceProtection.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/ProtectionApproaches/ActionSequenceProtection.au3) script with the new version of `AnalyzeKey` function.
 This function checks repeating sequence of the captured actions:
 ```AutoIt